-The students often develop a "script" in their mind of what they want to say to you before they commence a conversation.
-Allow the student to get through the script so they feel certain that you have heard what they have to say.
+Know what to call your student-learn to pronounce his/ The students often develop a "script" in their mind of her name.
+Find phonetic ways to remember.
+Ask the what they want to say to you before they commence a student to correct you if you mispronounce it, this effort conversation.
+Allow the student to get through the script will go a long way towards making the student feel so they feel certain that you have heard what they have welcome and respected.
+Tell your student what to call you. to say.
 This can be difficult if the script is long and you can easily anticipate their question or issue.